facelessuser/backrefs/docs/src/markdown/index.md

 `\p{UnicodeProperty}` | Unicode property character class.
 Search string must be a Unicode string.
 Can be used in character classes `[]`.
 See [Unicode Properties](#unicode-properties) for more info.
 `\P{UnicodeProperty}` | Inverse Unicode property character class.
 Search string must be a Unicode string.
 Can be used in character classes `[]`.
 See [Unicode Properties](#unicode-properties) for more info.
 `[[:alnum:]]`         | Though not really a back reference, support for Posix style character classes is available.
 See [Posix Style Properties](#posix-style-properties) for more info.
+`\N{UnicodeName}`     | Named characters are are normally ignored in Re, but Backrefs adds support for them.

 ### Regex